Mazda MX-5 Mk3 review

 Reliability and Safety

-The latest-generation Mazda MX-5 hasn't been subjected to the rigours of the Euro NCAP crash safety tests.
-Having said that, the old model was tested back in 2002, and received a four-star rating.
+The Mazda MX-5 Mk3 wasn't subjected to the rigours of the Euro NCAP crash safety tests.
+Having said that, the Mk2 was tested back in 2002, and received a four-star rating.
 It gave a well-balanced performance, but questions were raised concerning passenger safety, especially from frontal impacts.

 The entry-level model doesn't come with electronic stability control (ESP) as standard, either.